 During the early part of the 1990s, Jeff lived in Florida and performed clarinet with the Naples Philharmonic and later moved to northern Virginia area to be an orchestra director in the Fairfax County schools.
 “I went a good five years without opening my mandolin case,” he notes, “and as a full-time teacher in northern Virginia, I wasn’t playing much clarinet, either.”
 An appearance with the Annapolis Chamber Orchestra at Carnegie Hall reawakened his passion for the latter, and in 1995 he moved to the Chicago area to revive his performance career — on the clarinet only, he thought, but ultimately on the mandolin and fiddle, too.
 Busy as a clarinetist with area ensembles and as a youth orchestra conductor and educator, he was drafted in 1998 by The Schankman Twins, a California-based bluegrass duo now signed to Rounder Records.

-“All of a sudden I was getting these ideas for tunes, and as soon as I started getting creative, I thought, I need to start recording.”He was writing a lot, too.
-“All of a sudden I was getting these ideas for tunes, and as soon as I started getting creative, I thought, I need to start recording.”
+“All of the sudden I was getting these ideas for tunes, and as soon as I started getting creative, I thought, I need to start recording.”He was writing a lot, too.
+“All of the sudden I was getting these ideas for tunes, and as soon as I started getting creative, I thought, I need to start recording.”
 He has appeared (several times) with the Milwaukee Symphony Orchestra on mandolin, and likewise in the Roanoke Symphony Orchestra's clarinet section since 1980.
 In 2006, Jeff moved back to his hometown of Roanoke, Virginia.
 Jeff is an orchestra director in the Roanoke City Schools.